Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

 \subsection{RQ3: Reasoning Failure Analysis.}

 We follow a \emph{semi-automated} approach for a \emph{systematic} root-cause analysis of reasoning failures.
 To that end, we revisit the complexity metrics (Table~\ref{metrics-complexity} that were used to motivate the need for better benchmarks.
 We first use the \emph{point biserial correlation}~\cite{kornbrot2014point} ($r_{pb}$) to measure the strength and direction of the relationship between reasoning results (binary $RS_i$ values) and complexity metric values (continuous values of $M_1$ to $M_9$) across all the reasoning problems.
 The coefficient $r_{pb}$ takes a value between $-1$ and $1$.
 The sign indicates positive or negative correlation, and the value determines the strength of correlation.
 Values close to zero indicate little to no relationship.
 Table~\ref{tab:correlation-analysis} shows the results of this analysis.
-Except for a few cases, there is always a strong to moderate negative correlation between the success of LLMs in studied code reasoning tasks and measured complexity metrics.
-Among the metrics, $M_8$, which entails reasoning about several primitive type variables in the program to predict inputs or outputs, is not as challenging for LLMs.
+Overall, there is always a strong to moderate negative correlation between the success of LLMs in studied code reasoning tasks and measured complexity metrics.